01 Aug We Earn the Right to Live by Truly Living

 Marissa, in her original question, referred to my blogging on capitalism.
 It may sound cynical, but it really just seems realistic to me to think that a culture such as ours would find other ways to make people feel insignificant if we didn’t use money to do it.

 Capitalism insists we are what we earn (and own).
-This is the upside-down of earning the right to live by truly living.
+This is the opposite of earning the right to live by truly living.

 We Earn the Right to Live by Truly Living